-It’s time to nominate your deserving staff and co-workers for the 2022 MPA Individual awards.
-Please email all nominations to email@example.com by July 8, 2022.
+It’s time to nominate your deserving staff and co-workers for the 2023 MPA Individual awards.
+Please email all nominations to email@example.com by July 7, 2023.
 Digital entries only, please.
-The 2022 winners will be announced at the MPA Fall Conference on Oct.
-22 in Bar Harbor.
+The 2023 winners will be announced at the MPA Fall Conference on Oct.
+14 in South Portland.
+Here are the categories:

 Unsung Hero Award: For any staff member, in any department, whose contributions to his or her newspaper have been essential but often overlooked.
 Nominations may include examples of the nominee’s work and letters from supervisors and/or co-workers detailing his or her contributions.

 Advertising Person of the Year: For an advertising employee whose work has been truly distinguished over the course of a year or years.
 Candidates may have established unique marketing plans or stood out through other measures, such as sales record.
 Work samples may be included with a nomination letter.

 Bob Drake Young Writer’s Award: For a full-time employee of a Maine Press Association member with fewer than three years of full-time experience in journalism as of July 7, 2023.
 A letter from the staffer’s supervisor must contain a review of the nominee’s experience and accomplishments.
 School or college newspaper experience does not count as full-time experience.
 Entries will be evaluated on writing quality, enterprise, imagination, thoroughness, balance, and general reporting.
 As many as six articles may be submitted.